dikshya128/Streamlit_Dashboard/README.md

 ## 📄 Dataset

 The project uses the **Sample Superstore Dataset**, provided as part of the academic coursework for the BSc CS 4th Year Mini Project.
-It is a commonly used retail dataset for business analytics and visualization tasks.

 ---